Home > Resources > Literacy Glossary

 - is not an instructional approach

-- occurs when students independently read easy level or familiar texts
+- occurs when students independently read easy or familiar texts

 - Individual Reading (reading by students):